-The main focus of our research program is investigation of self-assembling materials for fabrication of surfaces structured at nanometer and micrometer length scales.
-Understanding the pathways for self-assembly of structured surfaces is critically important to develop technology platforms for society, as the resulting nanostructured surfaces have broad applications in electronics, authentication systems, optoelectronics, sensing platforms, biomedical devices, renewable energy, and coating technologies.
+The main theme of our research program is understanding and designing processes of self-assembly for generation of surfaces structured at nanometer and micrometer length scales.
+Understanding the pathways for self-assembly of structured surfaces is critically important to develop technology platforms for society, as the resulting nanostructured surfaces have a broad range of applications.
+Our current research focuses on fabrication of encoded surfaces and multifunctional superhydrophobic coatings.

-The following presents a brief summary of the current research directions in our group.
+The following presents a brief summary of research directions in our group.

 Plasmonically active nanostructured surfaces for sensing and authentication applications

 Metallic nanostructures exhibit interesting optical properties as a result of their localized surface plasmon resonances, which are light induced oscillation of free electrons.
 Their optical properties depend on the size, shape, structure and composition of the individual nanoparticles.
 More interestingly, the collective properties of metallic nanoparticle assemblies are determined by the spatial arrangement of the individual particles.